-Men can use fertility vitamins and supplements to support the health of sperm count, motility, and morphology, as well as support testosterone levels, and help improve overall health (2).
+Men can use fertility vitamins and supplements to support the health of sperm count, motility, and morphology, as well as support testosterone levels, and help support overall health (2).

 Prenatal vitamins help you prepare your overall health for conception.
 Once you have successfully conceived, prenatal vitamins support your health and that of your growing baby throughout and even after pregnancy.
 Supplements have been shown to support proper fetal development and the health of mom and baby (2, 3).

-When is the best time to start taking fertility supplements?
+When is the best time to start taking fertility health supplements?

 Start early.
 Since sperm and eggs both take approximately 90 days to develop, most specialists recommend taking male and female fertility supplements for at least 90 days before trying to conceive naturally or with fertility treatment.
 Researchers continue to study the time between sperm production to ejaculation in normal men with more recent findings showing a range of 42 to 76 days (4).

-What should I look for in a prenatal vitamin to increase fertility?
+What should I look for in a prenatal vitamin to support fertility health?